GraeA85/Graevehart/README.md

 ### **Future Features**

-* The checkout form to show and automatically fill in the name of the logged-in user
+* The checkout form to show and automatically fill in the name of the logged-in user.
-* Ability to run a sale on the website, caluclating discount for each item
+* Ability to run a sale on the website, caluclating discount for each item.
 * Confirmation before deletion option, to prevent items been deleted by mistake.

 ---